-'''

-Interface options

-Run with the Graphical User Interface (default).

--aui

--cli

-Run with the Command Line Interface.

-Movie making options

-Run the CLI in a movie making mode.
-Must be

-combined with -sessionfile.
-Will produce a simple

-movie by drawing all the plots in the specified

-session for every timestep of the database.

-Startup options

--o <filename> Open the specified data file at startup.

--s <filename> Run the specified VisIt script.
-Note: Th

-Run the specified VisIt script.
-Note: This

-argument only takes effect with -cli or -movie.

--sessionfile <filename> Open the specified session file at startup

-Note that this argument only takes effect with

-'''
+Interface options -gui -cli Run with the Graphical User Interface (default).
+Run with the Command Line Interface. -CII Run with the command line interface. lovie making options -movie Run the CLI in a movie making mode.
+Must be combined with -sessionfile.
+Will produce a simple movie by drawing all the plots in the specified session for every timestep of the database.
+Startup options -o <filename></filename> Open the specified data file at startup. -s <filename></filename> Run the specified VisIt script.
+Note: This argument only takes effect with -cli or -movie. -sessionfile <filena< td="">me&gt; Open the specified session file at startup Note that this argument only takes effect with</filena<> me> Open the specified session file at startup Note that this argument only takes effect with

-(continued from previous page) -qui or -movie. -config <filename> Initialize the viewer at startup using the named config file.
-If an absolute path is not given, the file is assumed to be in the .visit directory.
-Don't process configuration files at startup. -noconfig -launchengine <host> Launch an engine at startup.
-The <host> parameter is optional.
+(continued from previous -gui or -movie. -config <filename></filename> Initialize the viewer at startup using the named config file.
+If an absolute path is not given, the file is assumed to be in the .visit directory. -noconfig Don't process configuration files at startup. -launchengine <host></host> Launch an engine at startup.
+The <host> parameter</host> is optional.
 If it is not specified, the engine will be launched on the local host.
-If you wish to launch an engine on a remote host, specify the host's name as the <host> parameter.
-Do not display the splash screen at startup. -nosplash Window options Use a smaller desktop area/window size. -small -geometry <spec> What portion of the screen to use.
+If you wish to launch an engine on a remote host, specify the host's name as the <host> parameter.</host> -nosplash Do not display the splash screen at startup. dow options -small Use a smaller desktop area/window size. -geometry <spec></spec> What portion of the screen to use.
 This is a standard X Windows geometry specification.
-This option can be used to set the size of images generated from scripts and movies. -viewer_geometry <spec> What portion of the screen the viewer windows will use.
+This option can be used to set the size of images generated from scripts and movies.
+Server and the server and the server and the server server and the server server and the server serv -viewer_geometry <sp< td="">ec&gt; What portion of the screen the viewer windows</sp<> ec> What portion of the screen the viewer windows will use.
 This is a standard X Windows geometry specification.
-This option overrides the -geometry option that the GUI passes to the viewer. -window_anchor <x,y> The x,y position on the screen where VisIt's GUI will show its windows (Main window excluded). -style <style> One of: windows, cde, motif, sgi. -locale <locale> The locale that you want VisIt to use when displaying translated menus and controls.
-VisIt will use the default locale if the -locale option is not provided. -background <color> Background color for GUI. -foreground <color> Foreground color for GUI. -nowin Run with viewer windows off-screen (i.e. OSMesa).
-This is typically used with the -cli option.
-Enable active stereo, also known as the -stereo page-flipping, or 'CrystalEyes' mode. -nowindowmetrics Prevents X11 from grabbing and moving a test widget used in calculating window borders.
-This option can be useful if VisIt hangs when displaying to an Apple X-server.
-Version options -version Do NOT run VisIt.
-Just print the current version. -git_version Do NOT run VisIt.
-Just print the Git version it was built from. -beta Run the current beta version.
-Run a specified version.
-Specifying 2 digits, -v <version> such as X.Y, will run the latest patch release for that version.
-Specifying 3 digits, such as X.Y.Z, will run that specific version.
-Other resources for help
+This option overrides the -geometry option that the GUI passes to the viewer. -window_anchor <x,y></x,y> The x,y position on the screen where VisIt's GUI will show its windows (Main window excluded). -style <style>One of: windows, cde, motif, sgi.-locale <locale>The locale that you want VisIt to use when displayingtranslated menus and controls.
+VisIt will use thedefault locale if the -locale option is notprovided.-Background color for GUI.5Foreground color for GUI.-nowinRun with viewer windows off-screen (i.e. OSMesa).This is typically used with the -cli option.-stereoEnable active stereo, also known as thepage-flipping, or 'CrystalEyes' mode.-nowindowmetricsPrevents X11 from grabbing and moving a testwidget used in calculating window borders.
+Thisoption can be useful if VisIt hangs whendisplaying to an Apple X-server.sion optionsDo NOT run VisIt.
+Just print the current version.-git_versionDo NOT run VisIt.
+Just print the Git version itwas built from.-betaRun the current beta version.-v <version>Run a specified version.
+Specifying 2 digits,such as X.Y, will run the latest patch releasefor that version.
+Specifying 3 digits, such asX.Y.Z, will run that specific version.er resources for help·</style>